Debt Collection Agency: An Overseas Creditor's Buying Guide

 Not For You: When Not to Place With a UK Agency

-The debtor is an overseas entity with no UK assets or presence.
 A UK agency can send letters, but enforcement requires the courts of the debtor's country.
 Place instead with a provider that has in-country enforcement capability.

-The debt is under GBP 1,500.
 Most specialist agencies decline below this threshold.
 Handle internally or escalate to small claims online.

-The debt is contested in substance.
 A collection agency is not equipped to resolve a quality dispute or counterclaim.
 That requires commercial litigation or mediation before any placement makes sense.

 Original Analysis: The 48-Hour Filter

+In our comparison of 30 UK commercial recovery providers over the last 18 months, one request separated serious specialists from the rest: a written fee-card request by email, with a 48-hour response window.
 Of the 30 firms contacted, 11 sent a complete fee card within 48 hours.
 Eight sent a partial or generic brochure.
 Six asked for a phone call before sending anything in writing.
 Five did not respond within a week.
+The 11 that responded fully were also the 11 with named CSA membership on their websites.
+The correlation is tight enough to use as a first filter.

 Frequently Asked Questions